Powered by SchoolDash

 Environment: Above average.
 Air pollution, traffic accidents and crime are all quite low.

 Sixth form: About average.
-Attainment is below average, progress is about average and destinations at 18 (allowing for attainment) are about average.
+Attainment is below average, progress is above average and destinations at 18 (allowing for attainment) are below average.

 Attainment: Below average.
 Attainment at the ages of 16 and 18 are both below average.
 (This doesn't take into account pupils' prior performance.
 For that, see Progress.)